• Skip to primary navigation

 6

 This Traeger smoked salmon recipe is pellet grill perfection!
-Made with brown sugar & salt dry brine and hot smoked until done and delicious.
+Made with brown sugar and salt dry brine and hot smoked until done and delicious.

 Equipment